Subscribe To This Site

 This article on the Benefits of Antioxidants remains the copyright of the author.
 For more, please see: www.onlinephdprograms.net

-It's worth noting that most, if not all the benefits of antioxidants can be available from your diet.
-Just include lots of fresh fruit and vegetables on a daily basis and you will benefit from these protective properties described above.
+It's worth noting that most if not all the benefits of antioxidants can be available from your diet.
+Just include lots of really fresh fruit and vegetables on a daily basis and you will benefit from these protective properties described above.
 Organic fruit and vegetables tend on average to be higher in vitamin and mineral content.

 Of course, you can take vitamin supplements such as vitamin C as an insurance policy but the most effective way to obtain some of the benefits of antioxidants is to create a "net" of them (as mentioned above) by taking them in their natural forms - all the time!